Seeking Justice and Solutions: A Prosecutor’s Guide to Opioid Overdose Investigations

 Read More

-Domestic violence is a social, economic, and public health concern that impacts men, women and children and can perpetuate negative effects across generations.
-To better address this serious issue, this guide provides strategies to prosecutors that increase victim safety and offender accountability and includes information on multi-agency collaborations and co-located service models such as family justice centers.
-Read
+To better address domestic violence, this guide provides strategies to prosecutors that increase victim safety and offender accountability and includes information on multi-agency collaborations and co-located service models such as family justice centers.

 Read More